 This strategy is very important and I believe it will be one of the most important strategies going forward!

-This tip has been said before, but it’s super important and is going to play a huge role in gaining engaged followers in 2019.
+This tip has been said before, but it’s super important and is going to play a huge role in gaining engaged followers.

 You should be leaving meaningful comments on photos of those who don’t follow you, as well as those who do.